Skip to main content

 • Obey all traffic laws, including posted speed limits

-• Limit your speed to 20mph - AZ State law for any type of bicycle
+• Limit your speed to 20mph - AZ State law for any bicycle

 • Use a front and rear light and have reflectors